ChuKhaLi/playwright-path/README.md

 ---

+## 👋 New to Automation?
+Start Here!

+If you are a complete beginner, we have created a special onboarding experience to guide you.
+These documents are designed to be read in order and will give you the confidence and context you need to start your learning journey.

+1.  **[Welcome Beginners!](./docs/beginner-onboarding/welcome.md)**: A jargon-free introduction to the world of QA automation.
+2.  **[Before You Begin](./docs/beginner-onboarding/before-you-begin.md)**: Prepare your mindset and environment for success.
+3.  **[Your First Day](./docs/beginner-onboarding/your-first-day.md)**: A step-by-step guide to running your very first automated test.
+4.  **[The "No-Fear" Glossary](./docs/beginner-onboarding/glossary.md)**: Simple explanations for all the technical terms you'll encounter.

+---

 ## 🎯 What You Will Master

 By the end of this course, you will have gained the practical skills and confidence to: